 In the following test cases a 200px wide box contains a child of varying widths (the last one wider than the parent.)

 1. The child has margin-left:auto, margin-right:0.
 When there is overflow (last case), according to CSS 2.1 10.3.3 margin-left is “treated as 0”, the “over-constrained” case is taken, so margin-right:0 is ignored.
 As a consequence the overflow should be on the right side.
-Gecko, Opera, IE7, Safari 3 (not 2) agree.
+Gecko, Safari 3+, Opera, IE7+ agree.

 100